Proper equivariant stable homotopy theory: Equivariant homotopy groups as Mackey functors

-The underlying non-equivariant space of $M[S^V]$ is an Eilenberg-Mac\,Lane space of type $(M,n)$, where $n=\dim(V)$.
-Hence the underlying non-equivariant homotopy type of $H M$ is that of an Eilenberg-Mac\,Lane spectrum for $M$.
-If $G$ is any Lie group, then $H M$ becomes an orthogonal $G$-spectrum by letting $G$ act trivially.
-We warn the reader that for compact Lie groups of positive dimension, the equivariant homotopy groups of $H M$ are {\em not} generally concentrated in dimension zero; for example, the group $\pi_1^{U(1)}(H\mZ)$ is isomorphic to $\mQ$ by \cite[Thm.\,5.3.16]{schwede:global}.
-Also, the group $\pi_0^G(H M)$ may not be isomorphic to~$M$; for example, the group $\pi_0^{S U(2)}(H\mZ)$ has rank 2 by \cite[Ex.\,4.16]{schwede:equivariant_properties}.
+The underlying non-equivariant space of $B[S^V]$ is an Eilenberg-Mac\,Lane space of type $(B,n)$, where $n=\dim(V)$.
+Hence the underlying non-equivariant homotopy type of $B[\mS]$ is that of an Eilenberg-Mac\,Lane spectrum for $B$.
+If $G$ is any Lie group, then $B[\mS]$ becomes an orthogonal $G$-spectrum by letting $G$ act trivially.
+We warn the reader that for compact Lie groups of positive dimension, the equivariant homotopy groups of $B[\mS]$ are {\em not} generally concentrated in dimension zero; for example, the group $\pi_1^{U(1)}(\mZ[\mS])$ is isomorphic to $\mQ$ by \cite[Thm.\,5.3.16]{schwede:global}.
+Also, the group $\pi_0^G(B[\mS])$ may not be isomorphic to~$B$; for example, the group $\pi_0^{S U(2)}(\mZ[\mS])$ has rank 2 by \cite[Ex.\,4.16]{schwede:equivariant_properties}.

-However, for {\em discrete} groups~$G$, the equivariant behavior of $H M$ is as expected, and the orthogonal $G$-spectrum $H M$ is an Eilenberg-Mac\,Lane spectrum of the constant $G$-Mackey functor.
-Indeed, $H M$ is obtained from a $\Gamma$-space $\underline{M}$ by evaluation on spheres.
+However, for {\em discrete} groups~$G$, the equivariant behavior of $B[\mS]$ is as expected, and the orthogonal $G$-spectrum $B[\mS]$ is an Eilenberg-Mac\,Lane spectrum of the constant $G$-Mackey functor $\underline{B}$.
+Indeed, $B[\mS]$ is obtained from a $\Gamma$-space $B[-]$ by evaluation on spheres.
 For every finite subgroup $K$ of $G$, we can view this $\Gamma$-space as a $\Gamma$-$K$-space by letting $K$ act trivially.
 For every finite $K$-set $S$, the map

-is then a homeomorphism, so in particular a $K$-homotopy equivalence, and $\underline{M}$ is a very special $\Gamma$-$K$-space in the sense of Shimakawa~\cite[Def.\,1.3]{shimakawa:infinite_loop}, see also \cite[Thm.\,B.61]{schwede:global}.
-Since~$\pi_0(\underline{M}(1^+))$ is a group (as opposed to a monoid only), Shimakawa's Theorem~B proves that the adjoint structure maps $\tilde\sigma_{V,W}: M[S^V]\to\map(S^W, M[S^{V\oplus W}])$ are $K$-weak equivalences.
-Since $K$ was an arbitrary finite subgroup of $G$, this shows the Eilenberg-Mac\,Lane spectrum $H M$ is a $G$-$\Omega$-spectrum, and an Eilenberg-Mac\,Lane spectrum for $\underline{M}$. \end{eg}
+is then a homeomorphism, so in particular a $K$-homotopy equivalence, and $B[-]$ is a very special $\Gamma$-$K$-space in the sense of Shimakawa~\cite[Def.\,1.3]{shimakawa:infinite_loop}.
+Since~$\pi_0(B[1^+])$ is a group (as opposed to a monoid only), Shimakawa's Theorem~B proves that the adjoint structure maps $\tilde\sigma_{V,W}: B[S^V]\to\map(S^W, B[S^{V\oplus W}])$ are $K$-weak equivalences, see also \cite[Thm.\,B.61]{schwede:global}.
+Since $K$ was an arbitrary finite subgroup of $G$, this shows that $B[\mS]$ is a $G$-$\Omega$-spectrum, and an Eilenberg-Mac\,Lane spectrum for $\underline{B}$. \end{eg}